MC Ren: Solo career: 1992–present

 Patterson soon fell on hard times when both DJ Train and Eazy-E died before the release of The Villain in Black.
 The album, which was released in early 1996 and represented Patterson's first attempt at imitating the G-funk sound of Dr. Dre's The Chronic, was not well received by critics.
 It was also heavily criticized for what many saw as Patterson's pandering to gangsta rap at the cost of a reduction in the sociopolitical content found on his earlier releases.
 The album debuted at #31 on the pop-charts, with the first week's sales of 31,000 copies.
 By the second month it had sold 131,000 copies.

 Before leaving Ruthless, Patterson released Ruthless for Life in 1998, which proved a small comeback, selling moderately well.
-The album features Ice Cube, Snoop Dogg, RBX and 8Ball & MJG, and others.
+The album features Ice Cube, Snoop Dogg, RBX and 8Ball & MJG, among others.
 This was the first time Patterson worked with new producers.
 By the end of 1998, Patterson had left Ruthless.

-On October 31, 2009, Patterson released his fourth studio album entitled Renincarnated, which was released under his own record label Villain.
+On October 31, 2009, Patterson released his fourth studio album entitled Renincarnated, which was released under his own record label Villain Entertainment.
 Renincarnated was only released in the US.

 In 2015, Patterson stated that he had been working on his second EP, titled Rebel Music and released two singles: the title track, "Rebel Music", and "Burn Radio Burn".
 The official remix for "Rebel Music" was released in June 2014, and features Ice Cube.
 It was originally expected to be released by the end of 2015 but remained unreleased until 2022 when he canceled the project and followed it up with a new EP, Osiris via Twitter.

 On May 22, 2022, he announced the track list of Osiris, and released the EP on June 3, 2022.
 The eight-track EP is entirely produced by Tha Chill and features guest appearances from Kurupt, Kokane, Cold 187um, Ras Kass and others.